Tack Sharp Photos of Birds-in-Flight, the easy way

 Seeing a light rain shower as I entered the Avian Center had me worried.
 Rain often adds an element of interest, but in this case, it might have hindered the flight demonstrations.
 Thankfully, the weather cleared and flights continued.

 Freezing the shot means using the settings to stop movement in the photo.
 In these shots, the entire action of the birds is frozen.

-Composition draws interest and holds attention.
-It’s includes many elements.
+The composition draws interest and holds attention.
+It includes many elements.
 A few are the consideration of background colors and placement of the subject within the frame.
-Rule of thirds refers to the position of the subject in the frame, the best place at the intersections of the horizontal and vertical grid lines within the view finder, with empty space ahead of where the subject is facing.
+Rule of thirds refers to the position of the subject in the frame, the best place at the intersections of the horizontal and vertical grid lines within the viewfinder, with empty space ahead of where the subject is facing.
 Background blur allows the subject to stand out.